bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 	- [ ]   `touch srv/pillar/default/locale.sls` to configure the locale formula state.

 		By convention the formula's 'pillar.example' file documents a full example configuration.
-The locale.sls file will be merged with all the other pillar files so the name of the file doesn't really matter expect for consistency and clarity*.
+The locale.sls file will be merged with all the other pillar files so the name of the file doesn't really matter expect for consistency and clarity.

 			# pillar locale